John F. Meade

-Background
+Biography

-Meade was born in Harrisburg, Pennsylvania, on September 20, 1819, son of David P. Meade and Lydia (Wilde) Meade (both natives of Dublin).
+Meade was born in Harrisburg, Pennsylvania, on September 20, 1819, the child of Irish American immigrants.
 His mother died in 1829, leaving two sons and two daughters.
 The girls went to stay with relatives, then into a residential school.
-In 1834, John's oldest sister Catherine moved to Green Bay in the Wisconsin Territory to teach at a newly-established Catholic parochial school there.
+In 1834, John's oldest sister, Catherine, moved to Green Bay in the Wisconsin Territory to teach at a newly-established Catholic parochial school there.
 She was soon married, and brought her father and all her siblings to Wisconsin with dispatch.
-Their father and sister Mary Elizabeth ended up in Kaukauna, and after many years of political activity in Brown County and the City of Green Bay, brother Matthew would eventually retire there as well.

-In May, 1839 John Meade was among those residents of Wisconsin Territory who signed a petition to hold regional and then territory-conventions to nominate candidates for Delegate to Congress.
+In May 1839, John Meade was among those residents of Wisconsin Territory who signed a petition to hold regional and then territory-conventions to nominate candidates for Delegate to Congress.
 In the October 1841 general election, he was elected as the Democratic candidate for county clerk with a 55-vote margin of victory.
 His name recurs under that title on legal notices in 1842, 1843, and 1844; and we may reasonably suspect that he had been re-elected.
-In September 1844 he was again elected on the Democratic ticket as County Clerk for Brown County.
+In September 1844 he was again elected on the Democratic ticket as county clerk for Brown County.

-On November 6, 1841 in Brown County, he married Mary "Polly" Lawe (born in Brown County in 1821), daughter of Judge John Lawe, fur trader and associate judge for Brown County, who had come from Canada in 1797, and of Sophia Therese Rankin (of Canadian and Menominee descent).
-Judge Lawe had been responsible for bringing Catherine to Wisconsin, and she had married his son George W. Lawe in 1835.
-On December 7, 1842, John was appointed Assistant Clerk of the House of Representatives of the Wisconsin Territory.

-He served as the "register" (head) of the United States General Land Office in Menasha, Wisconsin from March 8, 1847 to June 15, 1848.
-"The long shelves were loaded down with massive tomes containing the land descriptions and the history of each quarter section with maps and diagrams of hundreds of thousands of acres, and the corners were piled high with boxes and barrels of letters and documents, the accumulation of half a century....
+He served as the register of the United States General Land Office in Menasha, Wisconsin, from March 8, 1847, to June 15, 1848.
+"The long shelves were loaded down with massive tomes containing the land descriptions and the history of each quarter section with maps and diagrams of hundreds of thousands of acres, and the corners were piled high with boxes and barrels of letters and documents, the accumulation of half a century...
 In these dingy, dirty, dark dens were transacted land sales of half Wisconsin, of fabulous value now; and for which the receiver of the land office took in over the pine board counter... the daily receipts of which he kept in a tin pan of a safe that could have been cracked open with a hammer."

-On September 7, 1848, he sold 149.18 acres of undeveloped land to the group seeking to establish what would become Lawrence University (that tract included all of what would later become the business district of Appleton, Wisconsin), under the condition that the University be built somewhere upon that land and remain there.